-Here the results point outs that most of the dropout occur due to the unsuitable selection of enterprise, poor financial management, conflict among other stakeholders, irregularity in meetings etc. It changes from units to units.
-But as whole the study shows that the new innovations have become a big failure in some cases and these cause the dropout of activity group.
+The others group was the biggest among other categories since it includes a vast variety of activities such as beauty parlour, hiring services, DTP, computer centre etc. The results point outs that most of the dropout in the others sector occur due to the unsuitable selection of enterprise (52.33%) followed by poor financial management (33.52%), conflict among other stakeholders (8.64%), irregularity in meetings (5.51%) etc. The study elucidate that other categories mainly include the new innovative ideas by the group members.
+The courage and self determination of the group members was ever appreciable but these new innovations have become a big failure to some of them and cause the dropout of activity group.
 So suitable interventions should be made according to the type of activity group.
 Since it includes a vast variety of activity groups, suggestions and policy implications should be done through analysis of the need and type of the activity group.
-Here we cannot suggest a common strategical approach for preventing the vulnerability of activity group.
+Suggesting a common strategical approach for preventing the vulnerability of activity group may lead to more dropouts.